 - Pay-As-You-Drive or Usage-Based Insurance – insurance coverage that is specifically focused on individual driving habits

-Though it is becoming somewhat controversial, and California and Hawaii have made it illegal, many states still allow insurance companies to include gender as a factor when adjusting car insurance premium rates.
+Though it is becoming somewhat controversial, so much so that some states have outlawed it, many states still allow insurance companies to include gender as a factor when adjusting car insurance premium rates.
 Connecticut is currently still in the group of states that allow gender as a factor.

 However, does gender really have as big of an impact on insurance rates as is sometimes suggested?
 Does age have any effect on the gap in rates often associated with gender?

 Quadrant provides data to answer these questions in Connecticut, which we’ve listed in the below table.